creditkarma/thrift-server/packages/dynamic-config/README.md

 ## Local Configs

-Local configuration files are stored localally with your application source.
-Typically at the project root in a directory named `config`.
+Local configuration files are stored localally with your application source, typically at the project root in a directory named `config`.
 By default the library will also look for configs in `src/config`, `lib/config`, `app/config` and `dist/config`.
 The config path can be set as an option if you do not wish to use the default resolution.

 Currently, DynamicConfig only support confing in the form of JSON.
 Support for JS/TS files will be added.

 ### Default Configuration

 The default config for your app is loaded from the `config/default.json` file.
 The default configuration is required.
 The default configuration is the contract between you and your application.

+#### Config Schema

+At runtime a schema (a subset of [JSON Schema](http://json-schema.org/)) is built from this default config file.
+You can only use keys that you define in your default config and they must have the same shape.
+Config values should be predictable.
+If the form of your config is mutable this is very likely the source (or result of) a bug.

+#### Local Overrides

-You can only use keys that you define in your default config.
-You can override these values in a variety of ways, but they must follow the schema set by your default configuration file.
+You can override these values from the default config in a variety of ways, but they must follow the schema set by your default configuration file.
 Overwriting the default values is done by adding additional files corresponding to the value of `NODE_ENV`.
 For example if `NODE_ENV = 'development'` then the default configuration will be merged with a file named `config/development.json`.
 Using this you could have different configuration files for `NODE_ENV = 'test'` or `NODE_ENV = 'production'`.

 ### Configuration Path